sadahaider/Traverse/README.md

 Make sure your IAM key has Administrator Access.
 We will be creating and modifying dynamodb and tables which will require those access permissions.

+#### Facebook Login
-Fill in spring.social.facebook.appId and spring.social.facebook.appSecret with your Facebook developer app key.
+- Fill in spring.social.facebook.appId and spring.social.facebook.appSecret with your Facebook developer app key.
-You can create an app over on developers.facebook.com
+You can create an app over on developers.facebook.com.
+Make sure you set your callback url to the correct address on Facebook.

-Also make sure to replace the facebook app id to yours in the FB.init method in index.html for oauth login.
+- Also make sure to replace the facebook app id to yours in the FB.init method in index.html for oauth login.

+Max file size accepted for upload is 20MB, although you can adjust this value in application.properties.

 ```
 spring.mvc.view.suffix=.html